 - Maximum Daily Start-Ups

-The maximum number of times a Generating Unit can be started up within one day, due to environmental or physical operating constraints.
+The maximum number of times a Generating Unit can be started up within one day based on its design capabilities, as specified in Section 4.6.4.1, and environmental limitations that are not based solely on contractual considerations.
+This definition does not apply to a market value registered in the Master File pursuant to Section 4.6.4.2.

 * * * *